Buffy Sainte-Marie: Claim of Indigenous identity and retirement

-Alan Sainte-Marie's daughter Heidi has stated that, in 1975, her father had met Buffy and a PBS producer for Sesame Street while working as a commercial pilot.
-She has said that the producer later asked her father if he was Indigenous because he did not look like he was.
-Her father clarified that they were of European ancestry and not Indigenous.
-On November 7, 1975, Alan Sainte-Marie received a letter from a law firm representing Buffy Sainte-Marie, which said, "We have been advised that you have without provocation disparaged and perhaps defamed Buffy and maliciously interfered with her employment opportunities."
-The letter also stated that no expense would be spared in pursuing legal remedies.
-Included with the law firm letter was a handwritten note from Buffy Sainte-Marie to her brother stating that she would expose him for allegedly sexually abusing her as a child if he continued speaking about her ancestry.
-He decided to back off from his letter-writing campaign and a month later on December 9, 1975, Buffy made her first appearance on Sesame Street.
+Alan Sainte-Marie's daughter Heidi stated that when Buffy and her father met with a producer for Sesame Street, the producer asked Alan whether he was Indigenous.
+Alan Sainte-Marie replied that they were all of European ancestry.
+On November 7, 1975, Alan Sainte-Marie received a letter from a law firm representing his sister that read: "We have been advised that you have without provocation disparaged and perhaps defamed Buffy and maliciously interfered with her employment opportunities."
+The letter went on to make clear that no expense would be spared in pursuing legal remedies.
+Included was a handwritten note from Buffy Sainte-Marie to her brother threatening to publicly accuse him of sexually abusing her as a child if he spoke further about her ancestry.
+She made her first appearance on Sesame Street one month later.

-On October 27, 2023, an investigation by the CBC's The Fifth Estate television program contradicted Sainte-Marie's career-long claims of Indigenous ancestry.
-It included interviews with some of her relatives and located her birth certificate which listed her as white and her supposed adopted parents as her birth parents.
-In contrast, Sainte-Marie's 2018 authorized biography states she was "probably born" on the Piapot First Nation reserve in Saskatchewan, and throughout her adult life she claimed she was adopted and does not know where she was born or who her biological parents are.
-There is no known official record of her adoption.
+In 2023, the CBC's The Fifth Estate investigated Sainte-Marie's purported origins.
+Two months before the show aired, Sainte-Marie announced her retirement from live performances, citing health concerns.

-On the day before the broadcast of The Fifth Estate, the Descendants of Piapot and Starblanket issued a statement defending Sainte-Marie's ties to the Piapot First Nation, saying: "We claim her as a member of our family and all of our family members are from the Piapot First Nation.
+Descendants of Piapot and Starblanket defended her in advance of the broadcast, stating: "We claim her as a member of our family and all of our family members are from the Piapot First Nation.
 To us, that holds far more weight than any paper documentation or colonial record keeping ever could."
-They also criticized the allegations against Sainte-Marie as being "hurtful, ignorant, colonial — and racist".
+Their statement additionally characterized the allegations against Sainte-Marie as "hurtful, ignorant, colonial, and racist".